Algorithmically Establishing Trust in Evaluators: Detailed Proofs

 Knowing $f$ implies that the evaluator will generate a `good' $x'$ every time, such that $\tilde{y'} = y$; and hence it will pass the checks from the verifier w.p.1.
 For the proof we focus then on the second case: that the evaluator is lying or cheating.

 There are then two (disjoint) possibilities for a generated $\langle x', y' \rangle$: either that the evaluator is lying, but gets lucky; or that it is cheating and can generate the answer for one of the challenges.
-It is worth noting that generating an answer to pass \textit{both} challenges is equivalent to knowing $f$.
+Remark that generating an answer to pass \textit{both} challenges is equivalent to knowing $f$.
+We thus focus on the two possible lies from the evaluator, which would allow it to pass either challenge.